pranayrudra389/Shopping-List-App/README.md

 # Shopping-List-App
-This is a shopping-list application using AngularJS
+This is a demo shopping-list application using AngularJS and bootstrap